What kind of computer should I buy?

 How do I pay?

 - All institutional computer/technology equipment purchases will be charged against the FOAPAL provided by the Department Budget Manager.
-An invoice showing this charge and any related expenses will be sent to the Department Budget Manager.
+An invoice showing this charge and any related expenses will be sent to the Department Budget Manager/Finance Service Center.
 For auditing purposes, we are not able to take payment by cash, check or credit card.